Salih-Kaya/Motorcyle-Gear-Display/README.md

 # Motorcyle-Gear-Display
 Made to see gear on motorcycles.
 Project using analog output of motorcycle.

-*** The screen used in the project is common anode.Replace a with b to use common cathode.
+*** The 7 segmend display used in the project is common anode.Replace "HIGH" with "LOW" to use common cathode.